-The DEFRA-funded ‘Farming in Protected Landscapes’ programme will be open for applications in England from July 2021.
+The DEFRA-funded ‘Farming in Protected Landscapes’ programme is open for applications in England from July 2021.
 Here we explain what the programme can support and how it will work.

 The Farming in Protected Landscapes programme is open to all farmers and land managers (including from the private, public and charity sector) in the English part of the Wye Valley AONB – or where the majority of the benefit is within the AONB in Herefordshire & Gloucestershire.

-You can see the AONB boundary here or by visiting the MAGIC mapping website.
-Click on ‘designations’, ‘land-based designations’ and then ‘Areas of Outstanding Natural Beauty England.’
-The National Framework document has more details on eligibility.
+You can see the Wye Valley AONB boundary – as an image on our webpage here, or on Google Maps here or in more detail by visiting the DEFRA MAGIC mapping website: click on ‘designations’ + ‘statutory’ + ‘land-based designations’ + ‘Areas of Outstanding Natural Beauty England.’

 Your project must also help to deliver at least one of the objectives of the Wye Valley AONB Management Plan 2021-26.
 For example, the programme might support: